-As a member of the Quality Assurance Agency for Higher Education's (QAA) Degree Apprenticeships Characteristics Statement Advisoty Group, Darryll is helping to steer national policy regarding the development and delivery of Degree Apprenticeships.
-Darryll is also a member of the Higher Education Apprenticeship Trailblazer Group, which has over 100 HE members across the country and has contributed significantly to the development of the Degree Apprenticeship for Academic Professionals.
+As a member of the Quality Assurance Agency for Higher Education's (QAA) Higher Education in Apprenticeships Advisoty Group, Darryll is helping to steer national policy regarding the development and delivery of Degree Apprenticeships.
+Darryll is also co-Chair of the Higher Education Apprenticeship Trailblazer Group, which has over 100 HE members across the country and has contributed significantly to the development of the Degree Apprenticeship for Academic Professionals.

 Darryll also acts as a adviser on the Professional Doctorate (DProf) programme at Middlesex, with a particular focus on the DProf by Public Works.

 Darryll supports colleagues through acting as a Mentor and Assessment Panel Member for the Middlesex University (HEA Fellowship) Recognition Scheme.